-The pledges receivable consists of pledges made to the Forever Fund.
+The pledges receivable consists of pledges made to the Emerald Arc Campaign and the Forever Fund.
 The amounts comprising this balance will generally be collected within one year.
 As a result of the near certainty of collection within a year, the Agency has not applied a present value discount, nor established an allowance for uncollectable amounts as all pledges are deemed collectable.